R4YM3/dotfiles/README.md

 # My dotfiles to config Ubuntu and Mac Os.
 The script will check if host Ubuntu or Mac Os and setup it accordingly to my personal taste.
 It will install all my favorite apps and command interfaces (see `./install`).
 It will also config the host OS and config some apps and command interface.
-To finish it all off Ubuntu and apps will be configured with a Dracula theme (see `./config`).
+To finish it all off Ubuntu and multiple apps will get Dracula theme (see `./config`).
 There is also an option to easily install projects.

 ## Screenshots